seriousm4x/UpSnap/README.md

 ## 🐳 Run in docker

-Alternatively use the [docker-compose](docker-compose.yml) example.
+You can use the [docker-compose](docker-compose.yml) example.
 See the comments in the file for customization.

 If you want to change the port, change the following (5000 in this case):